-Kenny’s main area of practice is international trade and shipping covering both contentious as well as non-contentious work.
+Kenny is the Co-Head of the Maritime & Aviation Practice and Co-Head of the Shipping (Contentious) team.
+His main areas of practice is international trade and shipping covering both contentious as well as non-contentious work.

 On the contentious side, Kenny has acted on a wide variety of litigation and arbitration disputes, including trade and commodities disputes, customs and letters of credit disputes, mortgage enforcement, charterparty disputes, shipbuilding and repair disputes, ship sale and purchase disputes, cargo claims, bunker claims, maritime fraud claims, shipping casualty matters, insurance and insolvency.